Back to all articles

 We are exploring combining source separated human urine with biosolids-derived biochar and biomass biochar.
 We will be investigating the impacts of these amendments on soil health and farmer perspectives.
 We are interested in researching biochar made from biosolids and urine fertilizer because:

-1. Research has shown that pyrolyzing biosolids to produce biochar reduces many organic contaminants (including PFAS) and immobilizes heavy metals.
+- Research has shown that pyrolyzing biosolids has the potential to produce biochar reduces many organic contaminants (including PFAS) and immobilizes heavy metals.

 Producing biochar from biosolids offers an opportunity to convert a waste into a value-added product that can increase soil organic matter, help mitigate climate change, and improve crop production, while reducing the need for additional expensive and greenhouse-gas producing inputs.